AlexanderMihalich/HtmlCode-Barbershop/README.md

 # Layout-Barbershop

-layout of the barbershop website with animations
+Layout of the barbershop website with animations

 https://alexandermihalich.github.io/Layout-Barbershop